datanav/docs/configuration.rst

 The union dataset source
 ------------------------

-The union dataset source is similar to the dataset source, except it can process several datasets at once and keep track of each one in its since marker handler:
+The union dataset source is similar to the ``dataset source``, except it can process several datasets at once and keep track of each one in its ``since`` marker handler:

 ::